Accessibility Tools

 The first Controlled Managed Hunt took place in the Winter of 2022.
 Annual hunts have taken place since this time and are part of the overall Deer Management Strategy.

-The Controlled Managed Hunt program includes partnerships with the Province of Nova Scotia (Department of Natural Resources and Renewables), Millbrook First Nation, Feed Nova Scotia, and Dalhousie University.
+The Controlled Managed Hunt program includes partnerships with the Province of Nova Scotia (Department of Natural Resources), Millbrook First Nation, Feed Nova Scotia, and Dalhousie University.

 The Controlled Managed Hunt program operates on as little waste as possible.
 Each year, the Town partners with Feed Nova Scotia to have all meat harvested through the program donated to food banks throughout Nova Scotia.
 All hides are donated to Millbrook First Nation as part of the program, and other parts of the animal are used for Provincial and National research purposes.